The Muslim Vote

 Frequently Asked Questions

 There is a narration from the Prophet Muhammad (ﷺ) who said, “If you see a harm, then change it with your hand.
 If you cannot, then with your tongue.
 If you cannot, then with your heart and this is the least of faith (Muslim).”
 Human beings are witnessing a live genocide in Gaza and Palestine.
 We have the capacity to act, in our various roles, to change this situation.
-This does not mean we control outcomes, but we can try to change the harm with the means at our disposal
+This does not mean we control outcomes, but we can try to change the harm with the means at our disposal.

 No. The Muslim Vote is not a political party, and it does not intend to become either of these in the future.
 The Muslim Vote is a united collective mobilising the grassroots to participate in the electoral process.
 It considers: i) the community sentiment in terms of its approach, ii) the data and iii) the national picture.
-Underpinning this are the guidance principles of our faith. are the
+Underpinning this are the guidance principles of our faith.

 Yes, voting is halal.
 It is a practical method to achieve benefits (maslahah) and prevent harm (mafsadah).
 Islamic principles encourage actions that establish justice, protect human dignity, and promote social good.